History of Africa: History in Africa

-In accordance with African cosmology, African historical consciousness viewed historical change and continuity, order and purpose within the framework of human and their environment, the gods, and their ancestors, and they believed themself part of a holistic spiritual entity.
-In African societies, the historical process is largely a communal one, with eyewitness accounts, hearsay, reminiscences, and occasionally visions, dreams, and hallucinations crafted into narrative oral traditions which were performed and transmitted through generations.
+The oral word is revered in most African cultures, and history has predominantly been passed down through oral tradition.
+(Note: Jan Vansina differentiated between "oral civilisations" and "literate civilisations", wherein the former prides the oral word over the written word and vice versa.
+This characterisation has come under criticism by some African scholars, as it implies conflict between the oral and written.
+They instead contend that in reality, the situation is defined by the interaction between three ways of expression and diffusion: the oral, the written, and the printed word.
+Bethwell Allan Ogot notes that images of Africa composed by Western writers have often been in terms of "opposites" and how they differ from an "us".)
+In accordance with African cosmology, African historical consciousness viewed historical change and continuity, order and purpose within the framework of a person and their environment, the gods, and their ancestors, who believed themselves to be part of a holistic spiritual entity.
+In African societies, the historical process is largely a communal one, with eyewitness accounts, hearsay, reminiscences, and occasionally visions, dreams, and hallucinations crafted into narrative oral traditions which are performed and transmitted through generations.
 In oral traditions time is sometimes mythical and social, and ancestors were considered historical actors.
 (Note: In these cases, time's duration is not as it affects the fate of the individual, but the pulse of the social group.
 It is not a river flowing in one direction from a known source to a known outlet.
 Generally, traditional African time involves eternity in both directions, unlike Christians who consider eternity to operate in one direction.
 In African animism, time is an arena where both the group and the individual struggle for their vitality.
 The goal is to improve their situation, thus being dynamic.
 Bygone generations remain contemporary, and as influential as they were during their lifetime, if not more so.
 In these circumstances causality operates in a forward direction from past to present and from present to future, however direct intervention can operate in any direction.)
 Mind and memory shapes traditions, as events are condensed over time and crystallise into clichés.
+Jan Vansina said that interpretation requires a proficient (or better yet native) understanding of the language and culture.
 Oral tradition can be exoteric or esoteric.
-It speaks to people according to their understanding, unveiling itself in accordance with their aptitudes.
-In African epistemology, the epistemic subject "experiences the epistemic object in a sensuous, emotive, intuitive, abstractive understanding, rather than through abstraction alone, as is the case in Western epistemology" to arrive at a "complete knowledge", and as such oral traditions, music, proverbs, and the like were used in the preservation and transmission of knowledge.
+Philosopher Anselm Jimoh wrote that in African epistemology, the epistemic subject "experiences the epistemic object in a sensuous, emotive, intuitive, abstractive understanding, rather than through abstraction alone, as is the case in Western epistemology" to arrive at a "complete knowledge", and as such oral traditions, music, proverbs, and the like were used in the preservation and transmission of knowledge.